top of page

 A very reliable, albeit an expensive, thermometer is a laser thermometer.
 Also known as temperature guns, laser thermometers are handheld thermometers that use a laser to report back the temperature of the surface they are pointed at.
 These thermometers are reliable, and are useful for hobbyists with several tanks.
 Laser thermometers are also convenient for temperature matching water during water changes or while acclimating new axolotls or cycled media to your tank.
 When using a laser thermometer, be sure to aim at the water itself from the top and not the tank wall as the glass will not give an accurate temperature for the water it holds.

 Laser thermometers are easy to use and are great for people with more than one tank.
-If you use a laser thermometer remember to aim the laser at the water itself and not the side of the tank.
+If you use a laser thermometer remember to aim the laser down at the water itself and not the side of the tank.

 Cooling Methods Now that we have gone over the various types of thermometers that you can use, we will discuss the various methods that are used to cool axolotl tanks in the summer heat.
 Location The first step that you can take in cooling your axolotl is to consider the location of your tank.
 Be sure to avoid direct sunlight and keep it away from appliances, such as televisions, game consoles, and refrigerators.
 If your home has a basement, then that may be a great place for your axolotl as basements typically are the coldest place in a house.
 Air conditioning can be a great tool if you have access to it as well.
 Lowering the temperature in your home to around 21°C (70°F) makes all of the following cooling suggestions far more effective.
 If you do not have air conditioning, you can purchase portable air conditioners or window units to cool small rooms.
 Keep in mind that these are expensive, and still need a window or a door to vent hot air through.